| |

 Dean

 Denton: 1939, Keen Detective Funnies #6 (Centaur).
-America's
+America and radio's

 best known ventriloquist has given up his career to devote his brilliant